-Memory Lane Heritage Village located in Lake Charlotte in the Eastern Shore region is an award-winning living history village depicting life in rural Nova Scotia during the 1940s, an era transformed by modern conveniences.
+Memory Lane Heritage Village, located in Lake Charlotte in the Eastern Shore region, is an award-winning living history village depicting life in rural Nova Scotia during the 1940s.

 The village features 16 rescued and restored buildings with period artifacts including a general store, one-room schoolhouse, church, icehouse and cookhouse.
 Rural industries such as gold mining, forestry, fishing and boat building are represented in our village buildings and activities.
 Antique vehicles include a 1928 Model A, a 1948 International pickup and a 1949 Farmal Cub Tractor.